titaschanda/TenNetLib.jl/docs/src/base/opstrings.md

 # `OpStrings`

-TeNLib.jl provides an alternative, called `OpStrings`, to ITensors.jl's `OpSum` to automatically construct Hamiltonains / operators.
-TeNLib.jl's own `CouplingModel` is built from `OpStrings` and is not compatible with `OpSum`.
+TenNetLib.jl provides an alternative, called `OpStrings`, to ITensors.jl's `OpSum` to automatically construct Hamiltonains / operators.
+TenNetLib.jl's own `CouplingModel` is built from `OpStrings` and is not compatible with `OpSum`.

 ## `OpString`